-Doctor of Physical Therapy Program Handbook of Student Policies and Procedures 2019-2020
+Doctor of Physical Therapy Student Handbook

-NOTE: All policies and procedures within this handbook are in alignment with the School of Health Professions (SHP) & the UT Health Science Center guidelines.
+NOTE: All policies and procedures within this handbook are in alignment with the School of Health Professions (SHP) and the UT Health Science Center guidelines.
 Questions related to policies can be addressed to any Department of Physical Therapy Faculty member or the Chairperson.
 As appropriate, the full SHP policy and University Catalog should be consulted for guidance or clarification.